garzol/pps4asm/README.md

 `; you can write anything you want after a ';'`
 `; everything that follows, to the end of the line, will be ignored `

+#### Error and warning messages
+##### Warnings
+`WARNING: PAGE LIMIT just after mnemonic LBL at line 1091 (address 0X4BE)`

+In a PPS-4 system, the memory is arranged by pages of 64 bytes.
+The CPU executes each instruction and automatically increments the program counter, unless it is a branch instruction.

+The program counter's size is 12-bit.
+It is actually made of the concatenation of 2 6-bit registers.
+Only the LSb is a real counter.
+The MSb is only updated through a TL, TM, or TML instruction.
+Thus, the counter only counts from 0 to 0x3F, and then roll over.
+As a consequence, a 2-byte instruction cannot straddle a page limit, and shall be considered as a programming error.
+This is the same with a 1-byte instruction at the last byte of a page. if such an instruction, such LAX for example, is implemented at a 0xX3F ROM location, then the next execution will occur at 0xX00, and not at 0xX40.
+Therefore, while such construction is valid, it is not likely to be a desired construction.

+This is not necessarily a problem.

+##### Errors

 #### Miscellaneous
 ##### Inverting instruction.